 Anyone you select that has an email address.
 The email address is used to ensure that contacts are not created as duplicates, as well as attaching additional information about the company that the contact works for.
 Because of this requirement, Leads cannot be created without an email address.

-How do I check if creating Leads worked?
+How do I check if creating leads worked?

-Go to Settings > Actions Log to see the status of your run.
+If you created a contact manually, go to Settings > Actions Log to see the status of your run.
 Click on it to see which members succeeded, who already existed in Salesforce, who could not be sent and why.

 What new info will I now see on members in Orbit?